kubevirt/monitoring/docs/runbooks/VirtHandlerRESTErrorsBurst.md

 Check whether `virt-handler` can connect to the apiserver.
 To do so:

-1. List all the the `virt-handler` pods
+1. List all the the `virt-handler` pods:
     ```
      $ export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"
     ```

-2. Obtain the name of the `virt-handler` pod.
+2. Obtain the name of the `virt-handler` pod:

     ```
     $ kubectl get pods -n $NAMESPACE -l=kubevirt.io=virt-handler
     ```

-3. Review the logs for `virt-handler` and check its connectivity to the apiserver.
+3. Review the logs for `virt-handler` and check its connectivity to the apiserver:

     ```
     $ kubectl logs -n  $NAMESPACE <virt-handler-pod-name>